DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ## [1]  3  4  7  9 12  6
 ```

-However, these objects are not all equivalent
+However, these objects are not all equivalent:

 ```r